project-copacetic/copacetic/website/docs/introduction.md

 - **Copa reduces the technical expertise needed and waiting on dependencies needed to patch an image**.
   - For OS package vulnerabilities, no specialized knowledge about a specific image is needed to be patch it as Copa relies on the vulnerability remediation knowledge already embedded in the reports produced by popular container scanning tools today.

-For more details refer to the [full documentation](https://project-copacetic.github.io/copacetic/).
+For more details, refer to the [copa design](./design.md) documentation.